What is a Snow Moon? The February Full Moon’s Spiritual Meaning

 Fire is a powerful element of Imbolc, and it works well with the Snow Moon as well.
 Use candles with your rituals to focus on the light, warmth, and life.
 (See my candle color guide to choose the right color to match your intentions.
 Make sure you’re always careful with fire in your home.)

-If you haven’t already started spring cleaning yet, now might be a good time to start.
+If you haven’t already started spring cleaning yet, now is a good time to start.
 Let the restlessness of the Snow Moon channel itself into productive energy.
 With our hibernation period nearing its end, we instinctively feel the urge to clean out our living spaces that have accumulated junk over the last few months.
 At the very least, I recommend burning sage and/or Imbolc herbs to purify your home with a smoke-cleansing (smudging) ritual (see my list to help choose the right herbs).

 All of this building energy makes the Snow Moon an ideal time to make moon water and charge your crystals as well.
-This shift from rest to activity makes divination especially powerful, so perhaps you’ll want to consult your runes or tarot/oracle deck for guidance to ensure your energy is directed in a proactively productive way.

 You can’t go wrong with a ritualistic bath surrounded by crystals and candles.
-If you’re looking to upgrade your candle collection, I highly recommend:
+If you’re looking to upgrade your candle collection, I recommend:

 Hemlock Park crafts beautiful aromatherapy candles and spa packages, handcrafted with natural ingredients.
 They offer crystal candles and organic coconut wax candles with wood wicks.
 But here’s why I love this company — they partnered with One Tree Planted to focus on reforestation.
 A tree is planted for every order placed.